 While the Dharmakaya Organization is based in New York, we offer teachings, practice groups and retreats worldwide.
-Currently, we have a retreat center in the Catskills in New York State; we are building a new center nearby.
-Both provide a peaceful refuge for study, and welcome retreatants of all skill levels and for varying lengths of study.
+Our affiliate organization in New York state’s Catskills provides a peaceful refuge for study, and welcomes retreatants of all skill levels and for varying lengths of study.
 Additionally, individual practice groups dot the globe, where people gather weekly to meditate together.

-On a beautifully wooded hillside in the village of Cragsmoor, New York, the Milarepa Center will be dedicated to training and worship in the Vajrayana Buddhist tradition.
-With short-term retreats for individuals and groups, and traditional longer-term retreats for dedicated practitioners, it will be a place for the transmission of ancient Buddhist teachings in ways that are responsive to a 21st Century way of life.
+On a beautifully wooded hillside in the village of Cragsmoor, New York, the Dharmakaya Center for Wellbeing offers afternoon and weekend programs, short-term retreats for individuals and groups, and traditional longer-term retreats for dedicated practitioners, it will be a place for the transmission of ancient Buddhist teachings in ways that are responsive to a 21st Century way of life.

 Many people find it enhances their practice to belong to a community of fellow practitioners.
 In cities around the world, Dharmakaya groups meet to meditate and study Buddhist teachings; often members have been personally inspired by Trungram Gyaltrul Rinpoche.
 Attendance is free and everyone is welcome to participate.